Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 Here is an almost completely accurate description of the Placidus method of house measurement, by — according to The Astrological Dictionary — Claire Rootjes [1]:

-Everything was accurate until it no longer was, that is, until an «it» was employed, for it is no longer each third of «that» degree which interest us or that we wish to measure, but the thirds of another, different degree, hour line, diurnal arc, or timeline, namely, two thirds of the degree occupied by the 11th House cusp.
+Everything was accurate until it no longer was, that is, until an «it» was employed, for it is no longer each third of «that» degree which interest us or that we wish to measure, but the thirds of another, different degree, hourline, diurnal arc, or timeline, namely, two thirds of the degree occupied by the 11th House cusp.
 The ascensional time of this degree (say, 26º Gemini) is different from the degree of the 12th House cusp (say, 00º Leo).
 The same will be true for all cusps.
-Each sixth of the diurnal arc (i.e. each Placidean cuspal degree) represents a different ascensional time, the path travelled by a different zodiacal degree, which alludes to the position of the sun in the local sky if it had occupied that degree.
-In other words, Placidus would not measure a particular rising degree, but all simultaneously, uninterruptedly, unbiasedly.
+Each sixth of the diurnal arc (i.e. each Placidian cuspal degree) represents a different ascensional time, the path travelled by a different zodiacal degree, which alludes to the position of the sun in the local sky if it had occupied that degree.
+In other words, Placidus would not measure a particular rising degree, but all in a simultaneously uninterrupted fashion.

-However, that is not to mean that we are improvising (quite the contrary; that would be the case of Alcabitius or of Koch, a brilliant or creative way of simplifying Placidus).
-Corroboration being the seasonal hours of each Placidean cuspal degree: said degree *will necessarily appear two seasonal hours — of that degree — later in the following house cusp*.
-You are not to expect that the degree of the ASC or of the MC will appear in the next house cusp two seasonal hours of a different degree later, but of the seasonal ours of the ASC or of the MC, whatever the case.
-In fact, when we measure the seasonal hours of a chart manually, these apply to the degree occupied by the sun only (because we look to determine the amount of solar light available during that day, nor another day, which would imply another degree).
+Each Placidian cuspal degree will necessarily appear two seasonal hours — of that degree — later in the following house cusp.
+You are not to expect that the degree of the ASC or that of the MC will appear in the next house cusp two seasonal hours of a different degree later, but of the seasonal hours of their degrees.
+In fact, when we measure the seasonal hours of a chart manually, these apply to the degree occupied by the sun only (because we look to determine the amount time of sunlight available during that day, nor another day, which would imply another degree).

-While all house systems will agree with regard to the four fundamental cuspal degrees (ASC-DES, MC-IC), the Placidean formula did not necessarily measure these trigonometrically (consonant with a spatial method), but in the same way that it measured the intermediate cuspal degrees, that is, physically, which is consonant with non-Euclidean geometry or the Einsteinian notion of spacetime; consonant with what we know as «proper time», appropriateness that, in this case, regards or makes reference to the ascensional time of each zodiacal degree, not of a same zodiacal degree, as in the case of Alcabitius (ASC), or Koch (MC). *This is because each degree carries its “own clock” or “worldline”.*
+While all house systems will agree upon the four fundamental cuspal degrees (ASC-DES, MC-IC), the method of rising times (i.e. Placidus) did not necessarily measure these trigonometrically (consonant with a spatial method), but in the same way that it measured the intermediate cuspal degrees, that is, physically, which is consonant with the Einsteinian notion of spacetime, also consonant with what we know as «proper time», appropriateness that, in this case, regards or makes reference to the ascensional time of each zodiac degree, not of a same zodiac degree, as in the case of Alcabitius (ASC), or Koch (MC).
+This is because each degree carries “its own clock” or “worldline”.

 SECOND | Ralph William Holden